bekk/bekk-christmas/post/security/wip-stuff-we-listen-to.md

 ## Hackable

 Listening to an episode of Hackable is like hearing a good friend tell a great story.
 You may know the facts and have a basic understanding of it, but the way it is being told makes it worth the time.
 Each episode of Hackable the host Geoff Siskind and security expert Bruce Snell cover a popular topic which should resonate for anyone even outside the security industry.
-The formula is as simple as it is entertaining, host Geoff is be (volunteer) for a hack, ranging from hostile telefax take over to circumventing car key-fob security.
+The formula is as simple as it is entertaining, host Geoff is the (volunteer) victim of a hack, ranging from hostile telefax take over to circumventing car key-fob security.
 The podcast is presented by McAffe. <https://hackablepodcast.com>

 ## The Secure Developer